n8n vs. Make: The Ultimate Comparison to Pick Your Workflow Automation Software

 • Manual Testing Workarounds: Testing in Make lacks n8n’s flair.
 Without pinned or mock data, you’ll often need to manually trigger workflows or cobble together workarounds like parsing JSON to simulate inputs.
 It gets the job done, but it’s not exactly smooth sailing.

 • Per-Module Error Handling: Error handling here is a step-by-step affair.
-Each module in your workflow needs its own error setup, which is fine for simple automations but turns into a chore for anything intricate like tying a knot for every link in a chain instead of securing the whole thing at once.
+Each module in your workflow needs its own error setup.
+This is fine for simple automations but turns into a chore for anything intricate.

 • Basic Debugging: Make’s debugging is straightforward but light on details.
 You’ll get a heads-up when something fails, but the error messages can be vague, leaving you to dig deeper on your own.
 It’s approachable but not always actionable.